svijayakum/predicting_exercise/README.md

 #Files in this repo
-README.md – This is the README.md
+README.md â€“ This is the README.md
 CodeBook.md - Describes variables, data and the transformations performed
 run_analysis.R - actual R code

 ##Purpose of run_analysis.R
 Create an R script called run_analysis.R that does the following: